 Groups of contracts that were not onerous at initial recognition can subsequently become onerous if assumptions and experience changes.
-The Company establishes a loss component for any onerous group depicting the future losses recognised.
-The loss component is released based on a systematic allocation of the subsequent changes in the fulfilment cash flows to: (i) the loss component; and (ii) the liability for remaining coverage excluding the loss component.
+The a systematic allocation of the subsequent changes in the fulfilment cash flows to: (i) the loss component; and (ii) the liability for remaining coverage excluding the loss component.
 The loss component is also updated for subsequent changes in estimates of the fulfilment cash flows related to future service.
 The systematic allocation of subsequent changes to the loss component results in the total amounts allocated to the loss component being equal to zero by the end of the coverage period of a group of contracts (since the loss component will have materialised in the form of incurred claims).
 The loss component ensures that over the duration of the contract, the correct amounts are recognised as insurance revenue and insurance service expenses.